Yoshio Ikezaki: Work

-Ikezaki is a prolific master washi paper maker who uses the paper he creates for his works of art.
+Ikezaki is a washi paper maker who uses the paper he creates for his works of art.
 To capture the forces of nature he creates his composition using chi energies.
 For his sculptures, Ikezaki is known to layer washi paper to create forms by hand.

 He won the Los Angeles Artcore 14th Annual Award in 2002 and the Holland Paper Biennial Artist Award in 2004.

 In 2017 he was a winner in the UCDA Design Competition, Exhibition Catalog Art Center College of Design.

 His work has been exhibited in LACMA, Takashimaya, USC Pacific Asia Museum, Art Center College of Design and is also part of the permanent collection of the American Craft Museum.
 Ikezaki has exhibited his work in museums and galleries in the USA, Germany, France, Holland, Belgium, Bulgaria, Lithuania, Japan, Korea, and Thailand.

 He has taught as a professor at Art Center College of Design, Southern California Institute of Architecture, and as a visiting professor at Musashino Art University, Tama Art University, and has also lectured at Pratt Institute, Parsons School of Design, Cooper Union, and Rhode Island School of Design.